-While the Maplot function can be applied to all of the objects discussed this document will illustrate the general usage of this function with an exprSet object.
+While the Maplot function can be applied to all of the objects discussed this document will illustrate the general usage of this function with an ExpressionSet object.
 However, the same Maplot function calls will give the same results on the AffyBatch and PLMset objects.

 The Dilution dataset which is built into the affydata package will be used.
-Now Dilution is an AffyBatch which can be turned into an exprSet object by using one of the many functions for producing expression values.
+Now Dilution is an AffyBatch which can be turned into an ExpressionSet object by using one of the many functions for producing expression values.
 In this case the rma function will be used.

+'''

+require(affydata)

+data(Dilution)

-data(Dilution) eset.Dilution <- rma(Dilution)
+eset.Dilution <- rma(Dilution)

+Background correcting

+'''

-Background correcting Normalizing Calculating Expression
+Normalizing Calculating Expression

-Now eset.Dilution is an exprSet containing RMA expression values.
+Now eset.Dilution is an ExpressionSet containing RMA expression values.